vertilia/recif/README.md

 Rule file contains a tree of conditions starting with a root condition.

-Each condition is an object with a single required entry containing operation name and arguments and optional `return` entry containing returned value.
+Each condition is an object with a single required entry containing operation name as key and arguments as value.
+An optional `return` entry may contain returned value for the case if operation matches, otherwise the default `true` will be returned.

 Operators like `or` must contain an array of arguments.
 Unary operators like `not` may operate on a single value, not an array.
 See [Operations reference]() for the full list of available operations.